Mosstone/Tholos/README.md

                                            This has security advantages, resists mutation, and uses a snapshot of the interpreter while still using the system libraries—especially useful for python

+>><< Currently working on the actual import mechanism, it requires some string manipulation on my part

     Once generated the binary is fully standalone, whereas the .go can be integrated into larger binaries The .go file depends on the /.lib folder that gets created but the compiler embeds it in the bin.
         This utility is language agnostic, automatically embedding the interpreter stated in the schebang